iodigital-com/io-technology/data/blog/convention-over-configuration-with-redwoodjs.md

 Redwood feels like the one I have been longing for.
 They started development in 2020 and released their 1.0 around April 2022.
 To me, they hit the right balance of being opinionated, yet remaining flexible enough.
 This full-stack framework is built on top of React, GraphQL, Fastify and Prisma.
 It is a batteries-included framework that comes with a lot of features out of the box.
-Nothing to fancy, new or cutting edge, mature and proven tools to build quality applications that are still considered modern.
+Nothing to fancy, new or cutting edge.
+But mature and proven tools to build quality applications that are still considered modern.

 Besides that, the community is really great!
 They have an active Discord, a community forum and organize online events